EnesUluc/Stocket-Demo-Dockerize/README.md

   * Total users, active users, new registrations.
   * Category-based product statistics.
   * Graph showing active vs total users.

+### Notification System (NEW with MongoDB)

+* **Notifications are now stored and managed in MongoDB.

+* **Each product-related action** (e.g., new product added, product updated) creates a notification entry for users.

+* **This enables a scalable and persistent notification system that can be extended for real-time updates in the future.

 ### Technical Features